 Downtown Los Angeles

 In 1833, Frenchman Jean-Louis Vignes established El Aliso winery in Los Angeles, and by 1870, the city had emerged as the center for both California and American winemaking.
 The region might have retained its prominence, except for a vine disease that decimated L.A.’s vineyards in the 1880s and Prohibition.
-An important piece of L.A. winemaking history survives at downtown L.A.’s San Antonio Winery.
+An important piece of Los Angeles County winemaking history survives at downtown’s San Antonio Winery.
 Since 1917, the Riboli family has operated the winery on Lamar Street, where it produces wines with grapes grown on estate vineyards in Napa, Monterey County, and Paso Robles.
-In 2019, San Antonio Winery was joined downtown by the Angeleno Wine Company, which sources grapes from Los Angeles County vineyards in such growing areas as Agua Dulce in the high desert.
+In 2019, San Antonio Winery was joined downtown by the Angeleno Wine Company, which sources grapes from local, family-owned vineyards where organic and sustainable viticulture is practiced.

 Santa Barbara Urban Wine Trail